w3f/General-Grants-Program/grants/speculative/pLIBRA.md

 ## Development Roadmap

 - [pLIBRA One Pager](https://docs.google.com/document/d/e/2PACX-1vRpkf-xvEwDSglNHMKI2J8qC7F4JiB7kLv5kOwO_mJzg-bYRL545_3JxWaM-0rCX_iyHDb68zk3Sw75/pub)
-- M1 - 1 weeks Release the Technical Whitepaper
+- M1 - 1 week: Release the Technical Whitepaper
   - $500
-- M2 - 4 weeks: Confidential Contract infrastructure on Substrate as a Polkadot Parachain
+- M2 - 3 weeks: A minimal Confidential Contract on Substrate
+  - Build a minimal single-node Confidential Contract on Substrate with some existing infrastructure (i.e. Substrate SGX)
   - A Docker image to launch Substrate and deploy a ERC-20 like token contract inside the enclave
   - Run confidencial transaction tests with the test token
   - Documentations:
     - Guide: How to run the confidential transaction demo
     - Design Doc: SGX based Confidential Contract on Substrate
   - Users should be albe to follow the guide to run a Substrate node and send confidential transactions
-  - $12,500
+  - $8,500
-- M3 - 2 weeks: Libra cross-chain bridge as a Confidential Contract
+- M3 - 4 weeks: a single node version of the Libra bridge
   - Deposit: Issue pLIBRA on Substrate side when receiving money on Libra side
   - Withdraw: Burn pLIBRA on Substrate side and send the token to the withdraw address on Libra side
   - A Docker image to launch the bridge (a Substrate node, a Libra client worker inside the enclave, and a Libra proxy to feed updates to the Libra client)
   - Documentations:
     - Guide: How to deploy Libra bridge and transfer token between Libra and pLIBRA back and forth
-    - Design Doc: Libra Light wallet in SGX Enclaves
+    - Design Doc: Libra Light wallet in SGX Enclavese
   - Users should be able to follow the guide to run the system and do cross-chain Libra transferring
-  - $6,000
+  - $10,000
 - M4 - 3 weeks: Final testnet product with user interfaces
   - Launch pLIBRA testnet
     - Fully working cross-chain transferring